-- Unlike gastric banding surgeries, no foreign objects are left in the body during the procedure.
-With gastric banding, the band may slip, erode or become infected.
+- Unlike gastric banding surgeries, there are no foreign objects left in the body during the procedure.
+Gastric banding does have risks of band slipping, eroding or becoming infected

-- Unlike gastric bypass or duodenal switch, there is no bypass of the small intestines with the gastric sleeve, so all nutrients are absorbed and very little chance exists of absorption issues.
+- Unlike gastric bypass or duodenal switch, all nutrients are absorbed and very little chance exists of malabsorption issues.
+There is no bypass of the small intestines with the gastric sleeve

-- Does not require implantation of a foreign body
+- No implantation of a foreign object in your body

 - Does not require follow up visits for adjustments

-- Most foods are well tolerated and do not get stuck, as they sometimes do with the band
+- Most foods are well tolerated and do not get stuck, as they sometimes do with the gastric band procedure

-- Difficult to overeat high calorie liquids or soft foods because of limited stomach capacity
+- The stomach capacity makes it difficult to overeat high calorie liquids or soft foods

 General Positives Regarding the Gastric Sleeve

-- Procedure can be done laparoscopically (minimally invasive) in almost all patients
+- Procedure can be done "keyhole" laparoscopically (minimally invasive) in almost all patients

-- Considered a safer procedure for high risk or morbidly obese patients (BMI>45)
+- Procedure is considered safer for high risk or morbidly obese patients (BMI>45)